-Fig. 4.
-Alongshore (left panels) and across-shore (right panels) patterns of among-date and among-site variability in the density of sloughing sporophytes in the ≤ 8 , 9-15, and 21-25 stipes size classes.

-nonsignificant likelihood ratios corresponded with the size classes with the lowest replication and thus the lowest statistical power.
-Along- and across-shore patterns in zoospore supply, however, were more complex (Fig. 5AB).
-The main effects of date and site were significant in both the along- (Table 4A) and acrossshore analyses (Table 5A).
-However, date effects explained 77% of the total variability in zoospore supply in the alongshore analyses (Table 4A) and 52% of the total variability in zoospore supply in the across-shore analyses (Table 5A).
-Date \times site interactions were also significant in both analyses, although the interactions explained less variability in zoospore supply than the combined main effects.
-Main effects and interactions together explained 94% of alongshore variability in zoospore supply and 89% of across-shore variability.
+Temporal and spatial patterns in the density of sloughing sporophytes both along- and across-shore indicated that reproductive output did not vary in concert among the study sites (Figure 5, Table 3).
+There was clear temporal variability in the density of the $\leq 8, 9-15$, and 21-25 stipe size classes, as well as the summed density of the 3 size classes.
+Log-linear analyses, however, indicated that the temporal variability was strongly dependent on site for the summed density and most of the individual size classes, signifying general site-specificity in the density of sloughing sporophytes.
+Along- and across-shore patterns in zoospore supply, however, were more complex (Figure 6AB).
+The main effects of Date and Site were significant in both the along- (Table 4A) and across-shore analyses (Table 5A).
+However Date effects explained 77% of the total variability in zoospore supply in the along-shore analyses (Table 4A) and 52% of the total variability in zoospore supply in the across-shore analyses (Table 5A).
+Date Site interactions were also significant in both analyses, although the interactions explained less variability in zoospore supply than the combined main effects.
+Main effects and interactions together explained 94% of along-shore variability in zoospore supply and 89% of across-shore variability.
+Total along-shore variance (2513.7; Table 4A) was less than total across-shore variance (3114.5; Table 5A).